saltlakeryan/ubuntu-12.04-unattended/README.md

 Create (Mostly) Unattended Install of UBUNTU
 ====

+Create an ubuntu install CD or USB with minimal interaction needed.
+This uses the ubuntu-server version of the install ISO.

+Usage
+---
-Customize cd-files/ks.cfg according to your needs.
+1. Customize cd-files/ks.cfg according to your needs.

-Create CD image with:
+2. Create CD image with:

-     ./make.sh path_to_ubuntu_cd_.iso
+     sudo ./make.sh path_to_ubuntu_server_cd_.iso

    Which creates /tmp/custom.iso

-The image can then be burned to disc
+3. Burn the image to disc, or

+4. Optionally, use unetbootin to copy image to usb

     If you have unetbootin, you can then run

-     ./unetbootin-to-stick.sh
+       ./unetbootin-to-stick.sh /dev/sdb

     to copy the iso file to /dev/sdb

 Requirements
 ---
 I built and tested this from an ubuntu machine, though it may work on other linux distros.
 It uses mkisofs, so you may want to "apt-get install mkisofs".
 It creates some big temp files so you'll need a couple of gigs of free space for that.
+You will need to start with an ubuntu server iso file.
+Tested with ubuntu server 12.04 iso.

 Reference